Home » Posts tagged 'american institute for economic research'

 The Incoming Commercial Real Estate Crisis No One Seems Prepared For

-It has been a year since a string of U.S. regional bank failures, together with the collapse of global heavyweight Credit Suisse, caused many to fear that a major financial crisis was imminent.
+The Incoming Commercial Real Estate Crisis No One Seems Prepared For ‘I think that there’s more to come,’ said Peter Earle, research fellow at the American Institute for Economic Research.
+It has been a year since a string of U.S. regional bank failures, together with the collapse of global heavyweight Credit Suisse, caused many to […]

 De-dollarization Has Begun.

+De-dollarization Has Begun.
 Last week, China and Brazil reached an agreement to settle trades in one anothers’ currencies.
 Over the past 15 years, China has replaced the United States as the main trading partner of resource-rich Brazil, and as such that shift may have been inevitable.
-But within the context of recent circumstances, this appears to be another in a series of recent blows to the central role of the dollar in global trade.
+But within the context of recent circumstances, this appears to […]

 ‘We live in an Orwellian hell-scape’: Facebook fact-checks top economist for stating America IS in a recession after Biden refused to admit it